• Skip to primary navigation

 You can use your pumpkin spice creamer in both hot coffee or iced coffee!
 In addition to being great in coffee, this DIY pumpkin spice creamer is also great in fall cocktails like this pumpkin spice white Russian!

-How to Store Homemade Pumpkin Creamer
+How to Store Homemade Pumpkin Spice Creamer

 Store your homemade pumpkin creamer in an airtight container in your fridge for up to two weeks.
 Using a mason jar (or upcycled glass jar) is perfect for storing homemade creamers.
 Shake or stir the pumpkin creamer before serving to redistribute the spices.

-Pumpkin Creamer Recipe FAQs
+Pumpkin Spice Creamer Recipe FAQs

 What is the difference between pumpkin puree vs. pumpkin pie filling?